AdobeDocs/commerce-merchant-services.en/help/data-export/customize-export-processing.md

 ### Configure multi-threading at runtime

-When you run a full sync command from the command line, specify multi-thread processing by adding the `threadCount` and `batchSize` options to the CLI command.
+When you run a full sync command from the command line, specify multi-thread processing by adding the `thread-count` and `batch-size` options to the CLI command.

 ```
-bin/magento saas:resync --feed=products --threadCount=2 --batchSize=200
+bin/magento saas:resync --feed=products --thread-count=2 --batch-size=200
 ```

 Options specified on the command line override the data export configuration specified in the Adobe Commerce application `config.php` file.